Frog (novel): Reception

+In 2011, the China Writers Association awarded Frog a Mao Dun Literature Prize.

 Julia Lovell of The New York Times wrote that comparisons to The Dark Road by Ma Jian, also about abortions in China, would be inevitable; praising the final part of Frog, she argued that the two novels initially appear quite different but that both "describe a country that has lost its way, a land in which a repressive state has rendered individuals incapable of making independent moral judgments about political, economic and social behavior and in which women continue to suffer at the hands of reckless male politicians and son-fixated husbands."
-But Lovell also wrote, "Those anticipating an analysis of Gugu’s innermost psychology will be disappointed.
-Throughout the book, Mo Yan’s narrative attention darts here and there [...]
+But Lovell also wrote, "Those anticipating an analysis of Gugu's innermost psychology will be disappointed.
+Throughout the book, Mo Yan's narrative attention darts here and there [...]
 Mo Yan has made his name and his fortune as a best-selling novelist.
 I sometimes wonder, though, if his heart lies in more visual, linguistically pared-down literary genres".

-Isabel Hilton a London based writer and broadcaster who reports extensively from China and Hong Kong, reviewed Frog in The Guardian: as “Mo Yan’s use of magic and fable has inspired comparisons to Gabriel García Márquez.
-For his characters the village bestiary of sprites and demons are everyday companions.”
-Hilton also writes, “They are everyman, long-suffering and, on the whole, well disposed towards their fellow human beings.
-They have no great expectation of happiness, and in that they are generally proved right.”
+Isabel Hilton a London based writer and broadcaster who reports extensively from China and Hong Kong, reviewed Frog in The Guardian: as "Mo Yan's use of magic and fable has inspired comparisons to Gabriel García Márquez.
+For his characters the village bestiary of sprites and demons are everyday companions."
+Hilton also writes, "They are everyman, long-suffering and, on the whole, well disposed towards their fellow human beings.
+They have no great expectation of happiness, and in that they are generally proved right."

 Jason Sheehan from NPR reviewed Frog and applauded Mo Yan for his controversial book about the politics of abortion, setting the environment in a small Chinese town.
-Sheehan wrote to NPR, “...
+Sheehan wrote to NPR, "...
 It was written by a guy who holds the dubious honor of being the only Chinese Nobel laureate who hasn't left the country or been jailed by the government.
 Yan is a member of the Communist party.
-He's called a mouthpiece of the state by some Chinese dissidents”.
+He's called a mouthpiece of the state by some Chinese dissidents".

-Steve Moore, the author of “The Novel: An Alternative History”, from The Washington Post reviews Frog as “Only recently has China relaxed its one-child policy somewhat, and “Frog” is both an invaluable record of that social experiment and another display of Mo Yan’s attractively daring approach to fiction.
-The Nobel committee chose wisely”.
-Moore applauded Yan’s ability of showing emotional scenes throughout the novel, as Yan uses realism throughout his novels, making the conclusion of the book “fitting”.
+Steve Moore, the author of "The Novel: An Alternative History", from The Washington Post reviews Frog as "Only recently has China relaxed its one-child policy somewhat, and "Frog" is both an invaluable record of that social experiment and another display of Mo Yan's attractively daring approach to fiction.
+The Nobel committee chose wisely".
+Moore applauded Yan's ability of showing emotional scenes throughout the novel, as Yan uses realism throughout his novels, making the conclusion of the book "fitting".